crsuzh/BORS/_episodes/03-QualityCriteriaForGoodResearch.md

 [https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/]()

-## Good Reporting is Required By Many Journals
+## Good reporting is required by many journals

 For example the **Reporting requirements** of the Nature Research journals aim to improve the transparency of reporting and reproducibility of published results across all areas of science.
 Before peer review, the corresponding author must complete an editorial policy checklist to ensure compliance with Nature Research editorial policies; where relevant, manuscripts sent for review must include **completed reporting summary documents**.